TrackPolitics logoTrackPolitics

 AI-generated

 Chris Philp is the Conservative MP for Croydon South, first elected in 2015.
 He served as Minister of State for the Home Office from 2022 to 2024 and has been the Shadow Home Secretary since November 2024.
-He has held various committee roles and focused on home affairs throughout his parliamentary career.
+His parliamentary career has focused on home affairs, justice and security, with extensive service on Commons committees.

 Voting Patterns